Gavin Maxwell: Memorials

 Eilean Bàn now supports a pier of the Skye Bridge, built during the 1990s.
 Despite modern traffic a hundred feet or so above it, the island is a commemorative wildlife sanctuary as well as a museum dedicated to Maxwell, located inside his final home.
 It is open to the public from spring through to autumn.
 Another memorial is a bronze otter sculpture by Penny Wheatley, commissioned in 1978 by the Galloway Wildlife Trust, at Glasserton, Monreith, near to St Medan's Golf Club and overlooking Luce Bay.
-There is a plaque on the side - also found at Eileen Bàn - with the words "Gavin Maxwell 1914-1969, author and naturalist, haec loca puer amavit, vir celebravit." which from Latin can be translated as "This place he loved as a boy, made famous as a man".
+There is a plaque on the side - also found at Eileen Bàn - with the words "Gavin Maxwell 1914-1969, author and naturalist, haec loca puer amavit, vir celebravit" which from Latin can be translated as "This place he loved as a boy, made famous as a man".

 Personal life

-Privately homosexual, Maxwell married Lavinia Renton (daughter of Sir Alan Lascelles and granddaughter of Viscount Chelmsford, Wilfred Thesiger's uncle) on 1 February 1962.
+Maxwell married Lavinia Renton (daughter of Sir Alan Lascelles and granddaughter of Viscount Chelmsford, Wilfred Thesiger's uncle) on 1 February 1962.
 The marriage lasted little more than a year and they divorced in 1964.

-According to Douglas Botting, Maxwell may have suffered, perhaps unknowingly, from bipolar disorder throughout his life.
+According to Douglas Botting, Maxwell may have suffered from bipolar disorder.
 Though this was not a confirmed diagnosis, the credits to Botting's biography makes clear that he undertook research with medical professionals, some of whom knew Maxwell personally.
+Long after Maxwell's death, a writer claimed he was homosexual.